-MFCC is committed to ensuring that auditing against MFCS (forest management and Group forest management standards) and the Chain of Custody Standard is carried out to the highest international standards by independent and impartial third-party certification bodies.
+MFCC is committed to ensuring that auditing against MFCS-SFM (forest management and group forest management standards) and the MFCS-Chain of Custody Standard is carried out to the highest international standards by independent and impartial third-party certification bodies.
 Certification bodies cannot be involved in the standard setting process as governing or decision-making body, or in the forest management and are independent of the certified entity.
-MFCC will require all certification bodies that audit against MFCS/PEFC CoC Standards to achieve accreditation.
+MFCC will require all certification bodies that audit against MFCS/ SFM and/or Chain of Custody Standards to achieve accreditation.